Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/21_firstrun.md

 All our process modules specify a container to run inside.
 This can only happen if Singularity is explicitly enabled in our configuration.
 Let's enable this in our system-specific configuration files and attempt to run again:

-!!! example "Exercise"
+!!! example "Exercise: Enable Singularity"

-    Load the Singularity modules, following the same method we learnt yesterday:
+    1. Load the Singularity module, following the same method we learnt yesterday:

     === "Gadi (PBSpro)"
         ```bash